thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/elements-inline/README.md

 1. In your recipes file, find the location of `<div id="lemon-bars">`

-1. Immediately inside of this div, start typing
+1. Immediately inside of this div element - so after the start tag of div before the first child of  `<h2 class="recipe-name"` start typing
     ```html
     <img src=>
     ```